PHP FFI

 Back to top

-Will It Ever Replace PHP Extensions?
+Will Foreign Function Interfaces Ever Replace PHP Extensions?

 It’s too early to tell, though it is unlikely that this interface in PHP will replace PHP extensions.
 Many PHP extensions are more than just a binding to a C library using a PHP data object (PDO).
 However, simpler extensions might be replaced if performance with foreign function interface is on par or better.
 At the time of this blog’s publication, this interface in PHP is slower than a pure C/C++ extension in virtually every case.